philcockfield/ui-harness/README.md

 ## Examples
+##### Simple
 From within the `/ui-harness` project folder, to see the core set of specs used to build the UIHarness itself, along with specs for associated component libraries, run:

     npm start

+##### Relay / GraphQL

 To see an example of Relay/GraphQL working within UIHarness run:

     node example relay

+Based on the [relay-starter-kit](https://github.com/relayjs/relay-starter-kit), this takes a command-line argument of `--graphqlSchema`, which is the path to the GraphQL `schema.js` file.

+From there the UIHarness will build the `schema.json` output, and compile it into the Webpack output sent to the client using the [babel-relay-plugin](https://www.npmjs.com/package/babel-relay-plugin).

+To rebuild the schema (when changes have been made to it), simply delete the `schema.json` file and restart the UIHarness.

 ---